ASPP-pandas-tutorials/pandas_from_numpy/README.md

 to embed code cells in the exercise or solution, because this allows code cells to be at the top level of the notebook, where Jupyter needs them to be.

-The gated markers also make it possible to for the `process_notebooks.py` script to recognize exercise and solutions blocks, to parse them correctly.
+The gated markers also make it possible for the `process_notebooks.py` script to recognize exercise and solutions blocks, to parse them correctly.

 ## Development